-Liza M. Theriault, a colonel in the United States Air Force, is a 2021-22 military fellow in The Washington Institute's Breslauer Family Military Fellows Program.
+Liza M. Theriault, a colonel in the United States Air Force, was a 2021-22 military fellow in The Washington Institute's Breslauer Family Military Fellows Program.

 With the war on Ukraine in its fourth week, many features of how the conflict will play out are still unknown.
 However, with the first wave of Ukrainian refugees already within its borders, European Union policymakers should be looking to learn lessons now from over a decade of conflict in Syria to help address and mitigate the fallout from the war on Ukraine.